Home Maps Resources Calendar About

 Various changes and additions were made to the station over the years.
 The present lantern room was installed in 1869, and in the spring of 1899, the top half of the tower was painted brown to give the lighthouse a distinctive daymark.
 A new fixed, fourth-order Fresnel lens was placed in operation on January 2, 1907, likely replacing a revolving lens of the same order.
 A brick oil house was added in 1917, and the still-standing, hip-roofed fog signal building was built in 1923.
 The Coast Guard building that stands today near the lighthouse was constructed in 1937, replacing an earlier lifesaving station.
 Point Judith Light Station was automated in 1954, and the keeper’s house was torn down that same year.

 In 2000, the lighthouse underwent its first major renovation in over a century.
 A temporary beacon was put in place while the lantern room and Fresnel lens were removed for refurbishment.
-Some of the original brownstone blocks had to be replaced during the restoration effort that lasted four months.
+Some of the original brownstone blocks had to be replaced during the restoration effort that lasted four months and cost $200,000.

 Point Judith Lighthouse was selected as one of five lighthouses to appear in 2013 on a set of stamps issued by the U.S. Postal Service called “New England Coastal Lighthouses.”
 The stamps are part of a series that has covered lighthouses in different regions of the country.
 An unveiling ceremony was held at each of the five featured lighthouses on July 13, 2013.